 Fast-forward to Friday morning: after making my way across the plains of Oklahoma, through wildfires in Texas, making pit stops at Native American shops in New Mexico, and laying eyes on the beautiful canyons and gorges of Arizona; I stepped foot in the desert lands of California.
 A beautiful, unique place I'd never seen before.
 The diversity of Joshua Tree is fascinating – every few miles it was as if I'd arrived in a completely new place.
 The scenery and plants change entirely - from rock-faced mountains and patches of various cacti as you enter the south end near Cottonwood Visitor Center; to the astonishing boulders and abundance of renowned Yucca brevifolia (otherwise known as the Joshua tree) in the Northwest part of the park.

 With intentions on camping at White Tank campground within the park, I quickly learned these first-come-first-served sites fill rather quickly.
 Where on Earth am I suppose to sleep for the next two nights as I explore?
 Then, the discovery of Bureau of Land Management happened.
 I actually spent the majority of the trip resting my nights in BLM land that provided either free or $5/night primitive campsites depending on area.
 This means no toilets, no water...no nothing.
 A trip as such isn't mean to be luxurious and is not for the faint-hearted; it is all about the adventure and the extraordinary experience that are guaranteed to happen.
 In fact there isn't any potable water within the park's amenities either.
-I discovered my first shower would not come until day six when I would make my way through Palm Springs on Easter morning and get an opportunity to freshen up at a Pilot truck stop.
-But no worries, because the caked in dirt from my hikes left my hair looking not the slightest bit greasy :-) It only took three times of washing to remove the Earth that was growing on me.
+I had to wait until day six to take my first shower at the Pilot truck stop in Palm Springs.
+Luckily the caked in dirt from my hikes left my hair looking not the slightest bit greasy.
+It only took three shampoo-rinse-repeats to remove the Earth that was growing on me.

 The trip truly was all about going with the flow.
 It's nice that I came back home to carry that lesson into my everyday life.
 Letting things go.
-Not worrying about how I think "plans" should happen.
+Not worrying about how plans should happen.
 Life has a beautiful way of working itself out just how it is suppose to.

 I often found it hard to find time to write – instead I walked aimlessly around taking in every bit of the new places I encountered.
 I didn't spend a lot of time taking notes because I didn't want to miss a second of the experience; however the Wayfaren travel journal is great for those highlighted moments you want to be sure to revisit later.
 Logging key thoughts in a perfectly sized lined notebook that fits so easily in your backpack is a must-have for a trip like this.
 It also works great to bring your stories back to life by adding details when you get back home, reflect on memories, and perhaps laugh hysterically at remembered mishap stories.

 Speaking of hilarious stories, bless the hearts of the people who meet me!
-I've never been the type to just get out and talk to random strangers; so one of my promises to myself was this trip I would talk to whoever I encountered.
+I've never been the type to just get out and talk to random strangers; so one of my promises to myself was this trip I would talk to whomever I encountered.
 I would share my story if they wanted to hear, and most importantly I would listen to theirs.
 Meeting so many distinct individuals was a really cool part of the trip and oddly wasn't as I hard as I thought it would be.
-I thoroughly enjoyed sharing a part of my mind with a total stranger.
-Sometimes though they got a little more than they bargained - for instance the painter from LA who invited me to tag along as we walked shortly around a couple of areas.
+I enjoyed sharing parts of my mind with a total stranger.
+Sometimes though they got a little more than they bargained - for instance the painter from LA who invited me to tag along as we [shortly] walked around a couple of areas.

 We went to the Cholla Cactus Garden (pictured below).
-These desert plants stretched out as far as I could see, and of course I wanted to see just how far they went, duh!
-In an effort to avoid the parade of people on site, we must have entered from the wrong side – there was no fence or path – because the warning signs were completely missed until after the fact.
-As we made our way all the way out to where they stopped growing, we turned around to find that I stepped on one of the cacti and had a needle in my shoe.
-Normally I am not a helpless gal; in fact I'm really rather stubborn and want to do things myself.
-However, when I was a child I stepped on a cactus and had it painfully go into my foot.
-At that very moment my vivid childhood memory came roaring back in my mind and I freaked.
-This poor man gracefully knelt down and tried his best to rid this stupid thing from my shoe because I didn't want to continue stepping on it.
+These desert plants stretched out as far as I could see, and of course I wanted to see just how far they went.
+Duh!
+In an effort to avoid the parade of people on site, we unknowingly entered from the wrong side – there was no fence or path – because the warning signs were completely missed until after the fact.
+As we made our way all the way out to where they stopped growing, we turned and I stepped on a cactus and ended up with a needle in my shoe.
+Normally I am not a helpless gal, in fact, I'm really rather stubborn and want to do things myself.
+However, when I was a kid I stepped on a cactus and a needle buried itself in my foot.
+The vivid childhood memory came roaring back in my mind and I freaked.
+This poor man gracefully knelt down and tried his best to rid this stupid thing from my shoe because I froze.
 Sweet right?
-Until I stepped on another one and all compassion was lost.
-The next time he just stood as I rested my bare foot on his in my attempt to get the second thorn out myself, all while I continuously apologized.
-Needless to say we didn't continue to another exploration.
+Until I stepped on another one and all of his compassion was lost.
+The next time he just stood as I rested my bare foot on his attempting to get the second thorn out myself.
+Needless to say we didn't continue on to the next stop together.
 But I am forever grateful for the artist who saved my foot.

 In retrospect, the entire trip was about facing fears.
 Whether it was walking through terrifying bees, sleeping in the unknown under a blanket of stars, or realizing nothing would go as planned – the fear of putting myself out there and just being me was diminished.
 This was a time that was all about letting go of expectation of how I thought things are suppose to be.
 I knew this was the start of something great.
 Little did I know that after just the first day of exploring, what all I was in for.
 The was only the beginning.